Past Webinars Available for On-Demand Viewing

 When: Monday, April 11th, 12PM Eastern

 Details: Social media has become an ubiquitous force in the lives of young people.
 For youth growing up in neighborhoods with high rates of firearm access, social media conflicts can escalate to deadly offline violence.
 Youth participatory action research (YPAR) is a powerful approach to developing authentic, developmentally appropriate youth engagement in program design.
-This webinar provided lessons learned in collaborating with youth co-researchers to create an intervention model to address social media stress through collecting culturally informed, place-based data.
+This webinar provides lessons learned in collaborating with youth co-researchers to create an intervention model to address social media stress through collecting culturally informed, place-based data.

 Webinar: Improving Nutrition-Related Outcomes of Refugees through Community-Engaged Research